 - C1.
-The Applicant must ensure that the: - (a) development does not generate more than: - 60 heavy vehicle movements a day (a maximum of 13 heavy vehicle movements per hour) during construction, upgrading or decommissioning; and - (ii) 10 movements of heavy vehicles requiring escort during construction, upgrading and decommissioning; and - (b) length of any vehicles (excluding heavy vehicles requiring escort) used for the development does not exceed 26 metres, unless the Planning Secretary agrees otherwise.
+The Applicant must ensure that the: - (a) development does not generate more than: - 60 heavy vehicle movements a day during construction, upgrading or decommissioning; and - (ii) 10 movements of heavy vehicles requiring escort during construction, upgrading and decommissioning; and - (b) length of any vehicles (excluding heavy vehicles requiring escort) used for the development does not exceed 26 metres, unless the Planning Secretary agrees otherwise.

 C2.
 The Applicant must keep accurate records of the number of heavy vehicles requiring escort and heavy vehicles entering or leaving the site each day for the duration of the project.
-These records must be made publicly available on the Applicant's website, at least every fortnight unless the Planning Secretary agrees otherwise.